 If you're a rafting veteran looking for some serious adventure, you may want to give the challenging Chattooga Section IV a try.
 This section is recommended for those with previous rafting experience, coursing through a series of five falls, dropping over 75 feet and floating some of the most challenging waters east of the Mississippi River.

-The Nantahala River runs through the Nantahala National Forest near Bryson City, NC, and offers a family-friendly float on the edge of the Great Smoky Mountains.
+The Nantahala River runs through the Nantahala National Forest near Bryson City, North Carolina, and offers a family-friendly float on the edge of the Great Smoky Mountains.
 You'll navigate through nearly constant class II – III rapids on a scenic 8 mile rafting trip.
 Choose a fully guided half day rafting trip – or for those with rafting experience, rent gear and paddle on your own.

 Enjoy beautiful, scenic views of the Great Smoky Mountains as you paddle the adventurous whitewater of the Pigeon River near Pigeon Forge, TN.
 Raft the Upper Pigeon River for an exciting trip through class III-IV rapids.
 Or opt for a guided rafting adventure on the Lower Pigeon River, paddling 5 miles through class I-II whitewater rapids that are mild and family friendly.